 Brand Authenticity: You Can’t Fake It and Hope to Make It

 Now, if you fake brand authenticity, eventually you’re going to face a horde of problems with consumers.
 Let’s liken this concept to a healthy relationship.
 Faking it means your partner isn’t going to trust you anymore.
 It might end your relationship altogether.
 Faking it means your partner might get bored and want to switch partners to try something new.
 Faking it might mean your partner dissuading others from giving you a chance.
 Are you getting what we’re saying?
 Newer generations don’t trust traditional advertising anymore.
 They want transparency, to see the values, charity work, and causes that a brand stands for before handing over their hard-earned dollars.
 These factors are extremely important to Gen Z and Millennials when they are deciding which brand to engage in a relationship with, and where their loyalty will lie.
 Don’t let branding become so entangled with storytelling that the authenticity is lost and becomes fiction.
 Pissing off your consumers this way will cost you.
-If they disagree with what you’re saying, they’ll use their voice on social media to utterly destroy you, creating viral posts outing every one of your indiscretions.
+If they disagree with what you’re saying, they’ll use their voice on social media to utterly destroy you, creating viral posts outing every one of your indiscretions, burning your brand community to the ground.
 You’ll lose the valuable trust you’ve built with loyal fans of your brand, and we all know how detrimental this can be.